 The Georgia Private School Tax Credit Law (O.C.G.A. § 20-2A) allows for the provision of scholarships by student scholarship organizations for eligible students to attend accredited private schools.
 House Bill 283 (2013) waives certain criteria for eligibility if a school is designated as a ‘low-performing school.’
 This section defines ‘low-performing schools’ for the purposes of this law.

 SWSS provides local school districts with greater governance flexibility as a means to increase student achievement.
 SWSS performance contracts provide local school districts with governance flexibility as a means to increase student achievement.
-Progress toward meeting those goals is monitored by GOSA on an annual basis and reported to the State Board of Education (SBOE).
+Progress toward meeting those goals is monitored by the Georgia Department of Education.